 I spent $80 and purchased the family license on my own budget with the intent to test both the PC and Mac version of PhoneRescue.
 I have never asked or used any free licenses from the iMobie marketing team.
 Also, I’m not sponsored by any parties to write this review.
 All the content in this review is purely my own opinion.

 P.S.
-If you decide to purchase iMobie PhoneRescue 3, it would be appreciated if you could visit the links below to do so.
-That way, I'll get a commission at no additional cost to you (see disclosure above).
-In doing so, you're helping me create more thorough and unbiased reviews in this blog.
-Thanks 🙂
+If you decide to purchase iMobie PhoneRescue, it would be appreciated if you could use this link.
+That way, I’ll get a commission at no additional cost to you (see disclosure above).
+In doing so, you’re helping me create more thorough and unbiased reviews in this blog.
+Thanks!